 The office that issues the marriage license varies from state to state.
 Generally, the issuing office is located in the county courthouse.
-Our state marriage license table below shows you which office issues the marriage license in each US State.
+Our state marriage license table below shows you which office issues the marriage license in each US State.▲ TOP

 As the Wedding Officiant, you need to:

-The couple should have the marriage license with them.
+The couple should have already filed for the marriage license prior to the wedding date.

 All states have different laws governing the window of time during which the marriage license is valid and can be signed.
 For example in Georgia once issued, the marriage license never expires, meaning the couple could file for the license many months in advance of the wedding date, though once the marriage license is signed it has to be returned within 30 days.
 In Texas on the other hand, the couple is granted the marriage license immediately but must wait 3 days before it can be legally completed.
 Learn more about the marriage license laws regarding the Waiting Period, Return, and Expiration.

 Once you are satisfied that the marriage license is valid and all the information is presented correctly, complete the fields relevant to you and sign the license along with any required witnesses.
 Guidance on completing the officiant fields on the marriage license are below.

 This is usually the couple's responsibility and in most states the marriage license can be returned by mail.
 The specific instructions regarding how to fill it out and return it will be included when the couple files for the marriage license.▲ TOP

 The specific fields, formatting, and wording on marriage licenses vary from state to state, even county to county, so it is important to read the instructions that come with the document carefully.
 Below is a comprehensive list of fields you may be asked to fill out when completing the marriage license as the wedding officiant.

 If the marriage license asks for your Title, write "Minister".